While starting chess as a beginner, many times several questions come to mind. And one of them is this one. Can you capture your own piece in chess?

 3. Recycle Chess

-Now this is another chess variant in our list in which capturing your own piece is allowed.
-You can read about recycle chess here.
+Now, this is another chess variant in our list in which capturing your own piece is allowed.
+You can read about recycling chess here.

 4. Capture Anything

-As per an article on chess.com, Capturing anything is a chess variant which was first proposed by DeepMind, the team behind Alphazero.
+As per an article on chess.com, Capturing anything is a chess variant that was first proposed by DeepMind, the team behind Alphazero.

 As the name of this variant suggests, players can capture any piece, even their own.

 Can you kill your own pawn in chess?

 No, you can’t kill your own pawn in chess because it is not allowed to capture one’s own chess pieces in chess.
 However, if needed, a pawn can be sacrificed for gaining any kind of advantage in the game.